rudderlabs/rudderstack-docs/destinations/SplitIO.md

 The `group` call associates a user to a specific organization.

-A sample `group` call looks like the following code snippet:
+A sample `group` call looks like the following:

 ```javascript
 rudderanalytics.group("groupId", traits, options, callback);